sjtu-iiot/graphx-webpage/tutorials/codereview/graphOperators.md

 	res1: Array[(org.apache.spark.graphx.VertexId, org.apache.spark.graphx.VertexId)] = Array((672890,0), (691634,0), (513652,0), (620402,0), (806938,0), (637370,0), (605508,0), (884124,0), (769382,0), (806480,0))
 	```

 	We can find that we successfully realized our target.
-The new subgraph is from the original graph while it also has the property from the input graph.
+The new subgraph is from the original graph while it also has the property from the input `validCCGraph`.

-4. groupEdges:
+4. `groupEdges` is easy to use, which combines two edges:
 	```
 	scala> val subgraph = graph.groupEdges((a, b) => a+b)
 	```